 Tulsa Metro Area Transportation Study (TMATS) uses the "Level C Service Volume" as the standard to gauge the adequacy of the street system.
-Generally, if a two-lane road carries over 11,900 vehicles a day or a four-lane carries more than 23,800 vehicles, it is not meeting this standard and needs to be analyzed for possible widening to four, five, or six lanes depending upon whether it is a secondary or primary arterial, or reconfiguration of the street cross section due to a multimodal analysis.
-As shown on Page 7-17, the problem areas at this time are generally located south of 21st Street between 145th East Avenue and the Arkansas River.
+Generally, if a two-lane road carries over 11,900 vehicles a day or a four-lane carries more than 23,800 vehicles, it does not meet this standard and needs to be analyzed for possible widening to four, five, or six lanes depending upon whether it is a secondary or primary arterial, or reconfiguration of the street cross section due to a multimodal analysis.
+As shown on Page 7-18, the problem areas at this time are generally located south of 21st Street between 145th East Avenue and the Arkansas River.

-Because urban street projects are complex and time consuming to implement, the City historically advance funds design under one capital financing program and then finances construction from a following program.
+Because urban street projects are complex and time consuming to implement, the City historically advance-funds design under one capital financing program and then finances construction from a following program.
 For example, the 1994 Bond Issue and 1996 Sales Tax programs financed the engineering of more than a dozen street projects.
 Funds for the construction of some of these projects were contained in the 2001 Sales Tax Extension and for others in the 2006 Sales Tax program.
 Design of fourteen street projects has been funded in the 2005 Bond Issue and the 2006 Sales Tax.
-Construction of these and other previously designed projects began in the Fix Our Streets sales tax program in 2008.
 The 2014 Improve Our Tulsa capital program funded the construction of four widening projects; as well as two widening design projects; which will be constructed in a future capital program.
 The reauthorization of the IOT program in November 2019 included \$64.0 million for the widening of six (6) additional arterial roadways.